Tyltgo’s same-day delivery platform lets small businesses compete with Amazon – TechCrunch

 In July 2018, Pereira, 22, co-founded the company with fellow student and developer Aaron Paul while studying at the University of Waterloo.
 Pereira originally did deliveries himself as a side hustle, while building up a consumer-facing service on Shopify.
 In October 2019, Pereira and Paul shifted focus to B2B, identifying the real problem as merchants struggling to offer quality same-day delivery at an affordable price.

-Aided by funding from VC firm TI Platform Management, Y Combinator and angel investor Charles Songhurst, Tyltgo projects another 1500% revenue growth for 2021.
-The company’s goal is to expand its team, develop an API and app-based platform, and add 100 more merchants across Ontario.
+Aided by funding from VC firm TI Platform Management, Y Combinator and angel investor Charles Songhurst, Tyltgo projects another 1,500% revenue growth for 2021.
+The company’s goal is to expand its team, develop an API and app-based platform and add 100 more merchants across Ontario.

 Pereira said Tyltgo originally focused on florists, and occasionally pharmacies, but demand from the restaurant industry led to the company’s new target — meal kit deliveries.